duff-lab-team/AD-EV-characterisation/README.md

 You can then visit `http://localhost:8787/` in a web browser to use RStudio.

-This Dockerised version of RStudio can also be accessed from a remoted machine using an SSH tunnel like the one below:
+If one wants to run RStudio Server on a remote machine, it can be accessed through a local web browser by first running an SSH tunnel like below:

 ```
 ssh -N -L 8787:localhost:8787 user@ip-address